-University of Michigan Pediatric Brain Cancer Research Initiative
+University of Michigan Chad Carr Pediatric Brain Tumor Center

 In September 2014, we found out that a precious, beautiful, fun-loving little boy, was diagnosed with a rare, inoperable brain tumor and given an earth-shattering prognosis, just three days before his fourth birthday.
 Because of Chad Carr, we clung together as a community in support of a beloved University of Michigan family.
 We hugged our children tighter.
 We spread the word about diffuse intrinsic pontine glioma, or DIPG.
 We instantly became #ChadTough.